JoeFergus/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

 *  Both casual and member riders have increased.
 *  Higher percentage growth in casual riders, with fewer opting for membership.

+Shortest to Longest Ride Length Range
+*  Casuals went from 0.0006 hours to 2955.34 hours
+*  Members went from 0.0003 hours to 1693.45 hours

+Average Min & Max Ride Length (Casual vs Member)
+*  Casuals ranged from 1.245 hours to 2.348 hours
+*  Members ranged from 0.196 hours to 0.27 hours

 **Recommendations**

 Marketing wise in relation to the first phase, I have several recommendations with a focus on casual riders who have a behavior that mimics that of a member in terms of ride length and consistent daily usage.
 These users will have a ride length between over Min time length (>=X) and under a Max time length of (<=Y)